entando/entando-docs/vuepress/docs/next/docs/compose/local-hub-overview.md

 ### Entando Bundle

-An Entanto Bundle is a package containing one or more components and descriptor files that provide information about the bundle.
+An Entando Bundle is a package containing one or more components and descriptor files that provide information about the bundle.
 A git-based bundle requires a `descriptor.yaml` and is published in a Git registry.
 A docker-based bundle requires an `entando.json` and is published to Docker.
 Both git-based and docker-based bundles are shared with an Entando Application using the EntandoDeBundle custom resource.

 ### EntandoDeBundle Custom Resource